Colts hire Eagles OC Shane Steichen as their head coach - WHIZ News

 Still, Irsay is hoping for different results from Steichen, who becomes the league’s third-youngest coach behind two other 37-year-olds, Sean McVay of the Los Angeles Rams and Kevin O’Connell of the Minnesota Vikings.

-McVay won last year’s Super Bowl title and O’Connell finished sixth in the coach of the year balloting after leading Minnesota to a division crown in his first season.
+McVay won last year’s Super Bowl title and O’Connell, who is two weeks younger than Steichen, won a division title in his first season with the Minnesota Vikings and finished sixth in coach of the year balloting.

-Those success stories seemed especially appealing to a franchise that missed the playoffs each of the past two seasons and almost certainly will have a seventh different opening day starting quarterback in September.
-Indy has only drafted two quarterbacks in the first round over the past 25 years — Peyton Manning in 1998 and Andrew Luck in 2012, both the top overall pick.
+“High integrity, high character, brilliant football mind and philosophy,” Ballard said.
+“We see the game the same way and I think that’s important.
+We’re not going to always agree, we didn’t always agree in the interview, but we see the game the same way.”

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL